willirath/2019-02-01_what_is_holding_us_back_on_our_way_towards_open_science/towards_reproducible_science.md

 **Figure 01.** * **Standardized** (`mean=0`, `std-dev=1`) **northern-hemisphere**
 mean of monthly-mean **HadISST** sea-surface temperature (**SST**).
-There are a Jupyter notebook and a data file with all the details in the **supllementary materials**. *
+There are a Jupyter notebook and a data file with all the details in the **supplementary materials**. *

 ---